KColagiovanni/Strava_Activity/README.md

 * While in the virtual environment created above, run the test script from the command line: `./test.sh`.
 * The test will finish with a test database file uploaded.
 In order to get the normal activities back, the real activities.csv file will need to be uploaded.
 * Note: Ensure the file is executable.
 If `bash: ./test.sh: Permission denied` is observed the file may not be executable.
 To make it executable, from the command line: `chmod 744 test.sh`.
-* Whenever there us a new commit pushed, there is a CI/CD pipeline that runs the tests on the app.
+* Whenever there us a new commit pushed, there is a CI/CD pipeline that runs the tests on the app using the same file mentioned above.

 #### Stretch Goals (Not yet implemented):
 * Add React as a front end.
 (Will likely have to heavily refactor the routes.py.